HughP/MLKA/Academic-Papers/ReadMe.md

 We hold that the text input activity is important in all of these disciplines.

+###Typing is Language production
+There exists an interesting question, which goes like the following: _Is typing acually language production?_

+I hold that it is langauge production.
+I also hold that typing is communicative gesture.
+Some hold that gesture is communicative without being language, making exceptions for sign-languages.
+I hold that typing is language use, and therefore language, and also simultaniously communictive gesture, in ways more like sign-language than like non-communicative gesture.

 ##Human-Computer Interaction
 Moving from broad categorization to more specific categorization, the taxonomy falls a bit like this: Human-Computer Interaction -- > Input via Sensors --> Input target is Text --> Text Input --> Typing --> Keyboard Typing.